 Secondary School Teacher in TorontoHousing & Career Guide · 2026

 Toronto is Canada's largest job market for most professions, giving Secondary School Teachers broad choice — but housing pressure remains close to Vancouver levels.
 Public sector Secondary School Teacher roles come with strong pensions and benefits that are often undervalued when comparing to private sector salaries.
-On the housing side, a Secondary School Teacher in Toronto faces a challenging market — requiring approximately 14 yr 6 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 43.8% of pre-tax salary.
+On the housing side, a Secondary School Teacher in Toronto faces a l4 difficult market — requiring approximately 14 yr 6 mo of gross income to own a 2-bedroom home, with rent consuming roughly 43.8% of pre-tax salary.

 How Toronto compares for Secondary School Teachers